 Of course, with a tasty lunch like that enjoyed, it’s good to find more walks to explore.
 The Ferrycroft Visitor Centre has two walks which start from the centre.

-It’s a really easy path to follow and at the furthest end of the walk, there’s the remains of Dun Coille – an Iron Age Broch.
+It’s a really easy path to follow and at the furthest end of the walk, there are the remains of Dun Coille – an Iron Age Broch.
 Brochs are thought to be unique to Scotland.

 Orkney is well known for them, but Caithness and Sutherland actually have a higher number.
 (The Caithness Broch Project does a sterling job in promoting these and other archaeological finds to locals and visitors alike; I find it fascinating thinking about Iron-age society and what we can find out about it through the remains of these buildings.
 The CBP has a goal to rebuild a broch which I’m looking forward to seeing this develop in future years! ).

 Click here to see a Broch in Caithness